-If you need burglary defense, Meyer Van Severen, S.C. may be able to help
+If you need burglary defense, Van Severen Law Office may be able to help

-Your Milwaukee criminal attorneys, Matthew R. Meyer and Benjamin Van Severen, have undeniably defended and won burglary cases.
+The criminal defense lawyers at our firm have undeniably defended and won burglary cases.
 If you need burglary defense, contact our criminal defense firm today for a consultation.
 Phone calls are answered 24/7 at (414) 270-0202.

 Remember: our law firm specifically practices criminal defense.
 We believe that’s most important to your defense.